 The International Choir and Orchestra of Ho Chi Minh City was established in 1996 by Graham Sutcliffe, the then cultural attaché of the British Embassy in Hanoi.
-From 2006 to 2016, it was led by Brian Riedlinger as both conductor and artistic director.
-In 2016, Gareth Groves took over from Brian as its Artisitc Director, providing a fresh direction to the Choir & Orchestra.
-The choir currently has 50 members while the orchestra holds 30, comprising a mix of both Vietnamese locals and foreign expatriates.
+From 2006 to 2016, it was led by Brian Riedlinger as Artistic Director with the help of both Ian Alexander as Orchestra Director and Emma Jane Morris as Assistant Director.
+In 2016, Gareth John Groves took over from Brian as its Artistic Director, providing a fresh direction to the Choir & Orchestra.
+The choir currently has 60 members while the orchestra holds 30, comprising a mix of both Vietnamese locals and foreign expatriates.

 The Choir’s repertoire includes classic works by Handel, Mozart, Haydn, Vivaldi, and many other famous composers, as well as songs from musicals, traditional songs, and Christmas carols in many languages.

 Find Out More About Our Leaders…

 Gareth’s love of Music started at an early age and has ended up becoming his full time occupation as well as hobby.
 Gareth has sung for many years, firstly as a boy soprano and chorister and later as professional singer with several opera companies, choral societies and choirs.
 He also toured across Germany singing under the baton of Stephen Jackson.
 Gareth went on to study Music at university and gained a Bachelor of Music (Hons) degree from the University of Wales, Cardiff.